 What Can I Do?

-There are numerous actions you can take to contribute to saving the planet.
-Each person bears the responsibility to minimize pollution, discontinue the use of fossil fuels, reduce consumption, and foster a culture of love and care.
 The Butterfly Effect illustrates that a small change in one area can lead to significant alterations in conditions anywhere on the globe.
 Hence, the frequently heard statement that a fluttering butterfly in China can cause a hurricane in the Atlantic.
 Be a butterfly and affect the world.

 Here is a list of additional actions you can take.